RetGal/Dayon/README.md

 Dayon! is an easy to use, cross-platform remote desktop assistance solution.

 It consists of two parts - one for the assistant and one for the assisted.
 Both are included in one single package.
-Or can be downloaded as individual quick launch versions.
+As quick launch versions for Windows, they are also available as individual binaries.

 ## Key features